Maximise your last 10 days; be like Muhammad (ﷺ)

 ‘The Prophet (ﷺ) was the most generous of all the people, and he used to become more generous in Ramadan when Gabriel met him.
 Gabriel used to meet him every night during Ramadan to revise the Qur’an with him.
 Allah’s Messenger (ﷺ) then used to be more generous than the fast wind.’
 (Bukhari)

-With all of the hard work and dedication you have put into this blessed month, wouldn’t it be great to come out with a clean slate?
-Allah (SWT) is so gracious and merciful that He gives us many opportunities to gain His forgiveness.
-We are fortunate to have the chance to have all of our past sins forgiven, a promise not offered in many other situations.
+Allah (SWT) is merciful and gives us many opportunities to gain His forgiveness.
+In Ramadan, we have a chance to have all our past sins forgiven, a promise not offered in many other situations.
 Here’s a hadith to keep in mind:

 The Prophet Muhammad (ﷺ) said: “Whoever establishes the prayers on the night of Qadr out of sincere faith and hoping to attain Allah’s rewards [not to show off] then all his past sins will be forgiven.”
 (Bukhari)